dfbaron/Vision-Based-Macro-Estimator/README.md

 The final model is deployed in a user-friendly Streamlit web application.
 It features user registration/login, persistent meal history via a SQLite database, and interactive charts to track nutritional progress.

-*[**Action Required:** Record a short GIF of your Streamlit app in action.
-Show the login, image upload, prediction results, and the history dashboard.
-A GIF is the most effective way to showcase your final product.]*

 ![App Demo](img/Demo.gif)

 ---